ramzyizza/Collaborative-Text-Editor/README.md

 $ cd client
 $ npm run startClient
 ```
-After running both server and client, you need to open localhost:3000 in your prefered browser.
+After running both the server and client, you need to open localhost:3000 in your preferred browser.
 To test that this program works in multiple clients, open multiple tabs of your browsers and copy paste
-this link to all those tabs:
+this link to all those tabs and try to type any text in it:
 ```bash
 http://localhost:3000/
 ```

 Congratulations!
 You just completed the full step-by-step guide to run this program in your local machine!

-If you persist some errors on the setup and package installations due to conflicting modules, we encorage you to
+If you still persist in some errors on the setup and package installations due to conflicting modules, we encourage you to
 lookup for the solution in Stackoverflow :D.

 This documentation was written by